juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 the link that appears only has the number of the theorem and not the entire "Theorem 1" link.
 As such it fails [WCAG 2.4.4](https://www.wcag.com/designers/2-4-4-link-purpose-in-context/) which requires that purpose of each link can be determined from the link text alone.
 For internal links I think it is reasonable to say that this has minimal impact on accessibility but others may disagree.
 I do not know a good way around it  - the [cleveref](https://ctan.org/pkg/cleveref?lang=en) package would be ideal but at this time this package does not work fully with LaTeXML so it should be used with care [issue 2306](https://github.com/brucemiller/LaTeXML/issues/2306)

 ### Acknowledgements
 Thanks to everybody I have spoken to about this project, not least Michael Gintz who has made many positive contributions.
+I also thank Dan MacKinnon from the Overleaf team for creating the GitHub action.